alimammadzada23/pspr-synthetic-reproduction/README.md

 This repository reproduces only the synthetic-data part of the paper.

-The experimental atom-gravimeter image datasets are not included because they are not publicly available in the paper.
+The experimental atom-gravimeter image datasets are not included because they are not publicly available with the paper.
 The paper states that those datasets are available from the corresponding authors on reasonable request.

 The Monte Carlo results may not look exactly identical to the paper because the paper used a much larger number of simulation runs.
-This repository uses smaller run counts so the code can run on a normal laptop or Google Colab.
+This repository uses smaller run counts so the code can run on a normal laptop or in Google Colab.

 ---